pharaox/carnalitas_x/README.md

 #### Trait Events

-* Every time you sell someone originally enslaved by you, you may acquire the [*Slaver* trait](#traits) via the *Infamous Slaver* event.
+* Every time you enslave someone, you may acquire the [*Infamous Slaver* trait](#traits) via the *Infamous Slaver* event.
 The chance is 5% after 10 times, 10% after 20, and so on.
-* Every time you free or ransom someone not originally enslaved by you, you may acquire the [*Liberator* trait](#traits) via the *Famous Liberator* event.
+* Every time you free or ransom someone not originally enslaved by you, you may acquire the [*Famous Liberator* trait](#traits) via the *Famous Liberator* event.
 The chance is 5% after 10 times, 10% after 20, and so on.

 ### Slave Memories